-A license reactivated or restored pursuant to these waivers is valid for a maximum of six months, or when the State of Emergency ceases to exist, whichever is sooner.
+A license reactivated or restored pursuant to these waivers is valid until January 1, 2021, or when the State of Emergency ceases to exist, whichever is sooner.

 These temporary waivers do not relieve such individuals from complying with any other reactivation or restoration requirements, including completing and submitting any required forms or written notices to the governing licensing agency to reactivate or restore the license.